 The chief goal in my classes is to foster an inclusive and welcoming environment.
 Learning math is important, and is (of course) the main desired learning outcome, but my first priority in the classroom is making sure that every student feels comfortable and poised for success.
 In short, I am extremely dedicated to facilitating an environment and culture that is conducive to learning.
 Mathematics is for everyone, and I want my classrooms to be reflective and encouraging of that.
-I invite students to come to me with any concerns related to courses I'm involved in, and in particular about any things they feel I could individually be doing better.
-I have an undying commitment to constantly improving as an educator and I do work extremely hard at that craft.
-I make note of criticisms (and praises) students have given me, and each time I teach or interact with students I make an active effort to refine my practices.
+I invite students to come to me with any concerns related to courses I'm involved in, and in particular about any things they feel I could individually be doing better as an instructor or facilitator of learning.
+I have an undying commitment to constantly improving as an educator and I pride myself on working extremely hard at that craft.
+I make conscious note of criticisms (and praises) students have given me, and each time I teach or interact with students I make an active effort to refine my practices.

 Philosophy of Teaching

-You can read my extended Teaching Philosophy Statement here, but I will also write an abstract in this space.
+You can read my extended Teaching Philosophy Statement here, and I will write an abstract below.

 Mathematics is fundamentally concerned with conceptualizing and solving difficult problems through a formal analysis.
 I see it as only natural that the focus of instruction in math should be on the thinking strategies and concepts that one would employ to tackle these kinds of problems, as opposed to the messy details and formalisms.
 To me, the details and rigor are important, but they should be presented with sufficient context and motivation to make their content clear.
 At least in my experience, this approach is what was most effective for me as a student.